 Research shows that employer encouragement and paid time off strengthen vaccine uptake.
 But barriers remain for many working parents who want to vaccinate eligible children for COVID-19 and catch up on routine immunizations that may have been delayed during the pandemic.
 Getting eligible children vaccinated is even more urgent now that health officials warn the highly transmissible Delta variant is surging across the country.

-That’s why the Health Action Alliance – in partnership with the American Academy of Pediatrics, Business Roundtable, and more than a dozen other national business and public health organizations – is calling on employers across the country to take action to support workers who may need help getting their children vaccinated against COVID-19 and catch up on routine immunizations.
+That’s why the Health Action Alliance – in partnership with the American Academy of Pediatrics, Business Roundtable, and more than two dozen other national business and public health organizations – is calling on employers across the country to take action to support workers who may need help getting their children vaccinated against COVID-19 and catch up on routine immunizations.
 Widespread vaccination is needed to protect the health of children, safely reopen schools and help employees get back to work.

 Health Action Alliance is leading a new, coordinated effort by employers, business groups and public health organizations to help families vaccinate their children against COVID-19 and catch up on other routine immunizations that may have been delayed during the pandemic.
 As part of the effort, the groups are calling on businesses across the country to take one or more of the following actions to support employees with children: